7 Best Yamaha Acoustic Guitars (2023) At Every Price

 This is a wonderful guitar that has been built to a standard, not to a price.
 It comes with high end tone woods rarely seen on guitars in this price range.
 It offers great tones, and comes with quality hardware that works with guitarists, not against them.

-This is definitely a giggable and studio ready guitar.
-It wasn’t well tuned out of the box, but after we made adjustments, tuning stability was rock solid – we played for several hours and didn’t find that we needed to adjust the pitch whatsoever.
+This is definitely a giggable and studio-ready guitar.
+It wasn’t well tuned out of the box, but after we made adjustments, tuning stability was rock solid.
+We played for several hours and didn’t find any need to adjust the pitch whatsoever.

 Playability was another strong suit for the Yamaha FG830.
 The action was nice and low, making it extremely comfortable to play, while also helping to keep the intonation accurate.